 Pontianak West Kalimantan, Indonesia Travel Guide

-Beyond the city to areas like Gunung Palung A State park or other protected forests in West Kalimantan.
-Multi-day excursions, moderate to challenging difficulty.
+Beyond the city to areas like Gunung Palung National Park or other protected forests in West Kalimantan.
+Multi-day excursions, from moderate to difficult difficulty.

-Arrange these through specialized tour providers who provide guides and handle logistics for remote areas.
+Arrange these through specialized tour operators who provide guides and handle logistics for remote areas.

 Not prominent in Pontianak city.
 Venture into rugged, remote areas of West Kalimantan for specialized tours.